-Washington State has social host liability laws applicable to guests of all ages.
-Generally, if you are a social host and you knowingly over-serve alcohol or provide alcohol to already intoxicated or underage guests, you could be liable for any damages or injuries they cause.
+Washington State has a social host liability law for underage guests (under the age of 21).
+If you are a social host and you knowingly serve or provide alcohol to underage guests; you could be liable for any damages or injuries they cause.

 Some parents mistakenly believe that providing a “safe place” for their teenager and his or her friends to drink is better than letting them drink elsewhere.
 The problem is that when you allow your teen to drink under your roof you become a social host.
 Things can quickly get out of control when alcohol is being consumed; someone may get injured on the premises or drive away and injure themselves or someone else in a drunken car accident and you could be held liable.